rticulate/import/README.md

 `@importFrom package function1 function2` for packages.
 While `import` will also work for package development, it is meant for `R` scripts.

+In addition to being able to import objects from packages, `import` also allows you to import objects in *scripts* (i.e. a kind of *module*).
+This allows a simple way to distribute and use functionality without the need to write a full package.
+One example is a Shiny app, where one can place definitions in a script and import only the needed objects where they are used.
+This avoids workspace clutter and name clashes.
+For more details see below.

 # Installation and usage